danionescu0/docker-flask-mongodb-example/README.md

 curl -i "http://localhost/random-list"
 ````

-# CRUD service
+# User CRUD service

-CRUD stands for create, read, update, delete operations.
+CRUD stands for Create, Read, Update and Delete operations.
 I've written a demo for these operations on a collections
 of users.
 A user has a userid, name and email fields.

 Sample data in user collection document: